 #2 Diarrhea and Other Stomach Problems

 Digestive problems are usually long-term symptoms of anxiety or a panic attack.
 It comes off as no shock that caffeine-induced panic attacks also feature the unnecessary bowel movements.
-However, a caffeine overdose can cause diarrhea and other digestive issues.
+However, a caffeine overdose can cause diarrhoea and other digestive issues.

-You’ll experience these side effects of having too much caffeine due to the laxative property of caffeine.
+You will experience these side effects of having too much caffeine due to the laxative property of caffeine.

 You see, coffee and other caffeinated beverages contain laxatives that induce the production of gastrin.
 This hormone has been known to speed up the stomach’s work, and a majority of people have reported a desire to use the restroom right after a cup of coffee or tea.

 Caffeine has also been reported to induce peristalsis, or the movement of the muscles of the gastrointestinal tract that help push the “food” through the body.
-This causes frequent bowel movements, and usually leads to loose stools and some form of diarrhea.
+This causes frequent bowel movements, and usually leads to loose stools and some form of diarrhoea.

 If, following the symptoms of anxiety and nervousness, you also experience irregular or improper bowel movements (usually characterized by frequent urges to use the restroom and loose stool), then consult with a physician immediately.
-Inform them about your diet, and follow their instructions carefully.
+Inform them about your diet and follow their instructions carefully.

 #3 Increased Thirst

 Caffeine is causing dehydration and a constant urge to urinate for ages.
 Physicians used to scowl at the thought of someone drinking too much coffee.
 It was usually due to the dehydrating effects of the beverage and the drug in general.